LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory

 \subsection{Problem Formulation}

-The evaluation of \BENCHMARK{} requires an instance of 4-tuple $(\mathbf{S}, q, t_q, a)$. $\mathbf{S} \equiv [(t_1, S_1), (t_2, S_2), ..., (t_N, S_N)]$ is a sequence of $N$ history chat sessions ordered from the earliest to the latest, where $S_i$ is a multi-turn interaction between the user and a chat assistant and $t_i$ is the date and time of the session.
-During test time, the tested system observes $\mathbf{S}$ sequentially. $q$ and $t_q > t_N$ represent the question from the user and its date. $a$ is a short phrase indicating the answer, or a natural language rubric describing the preferred answer in the case where $q$ is open-ended.
+The evaluation of \BENCHMARK{} requires an instance of 4-tuple $(\mathbf{S}, q, t_q, a)$. $\mathbf{S} \equiv [(t_1, S_1), (t_2, S_2), ..., (t_N, S_N)]$ is a sequence of $N$ history chat sessions ordered from the earliest to the latest, where $S_i$ is a multi-turn interaction between the user and a chat assistant and $t_i$ is the session's timestamp. {Each session can be further decomposed into rounds: one user message followed by one assistant response.} During test time, $\mathbf{S}$ is provided to the system one by one. $q$ and $t_q > t_N$ represent the question from the user and its date. $a$ is a short phrase indicating the answer, or a natural language rubric describing the preferred answer in the case where $q$ is open-ended.

-\subsection{\BENCHMARK: Benchmark Curation}
+\subsection{{\BENCHMARK: Benchmark Curation}}

-We argue that the main challenge in building a reliable personalized assistant is performing online recording, recalling, updating, and reasoning on the dynamically evolving user information.
-To faithfully reflect the challenge, \BENCHMARK{} formulates five core long-term memory abilities:
+One major challenge in building a reliable personalized assistant is performing online recording, recalling, updating, and reasoning on the dynamically evolving user information.
+To comprehensively reflect the challenge, \BENCHMARK{} formulates five core long-term memory abilities:

-\begin{itemize} \item \textbf{Information Extraction (IE):} Ability to recall specific information from extensive interactive histories, including the details mentioned by either the user or the assistant. \item \textbf{Multi-Session Reasoning (MR):} Ability to synthesize the information across multiple history sessions to answer complex questions that involve aggregation and comparison. \item \textbf{Knowledge Updates (KU):} Ability to recognize the changes in the user's personal information and update the knowledge of the user dynamically over time. \item \textbf{Temporal Reasoning (TR):} Awareness of the temporal aspects of user information, including both explicit time mentions and timestamp metadata in the interactions. \item \textbf{Abstention (ABS):} Ability to refrain from answering questions that involve unknown information, i.e., information not mentioned in the interaction history. \end{itemize}
+\begin{itemize} \item \textbf{Information Extraction (IE):} Ability to recall specific information from extensive interactive histories, including the details mentioned by either the user or the assistant. \item \textbf{Multi-Session Reasoning (MR):} Ability to synthesize the information across multiple history sessions to answer complex questions that involve aggregation and comparison. \item \textbf{Knowledge Updates (KU):} Ability to recognize the changes in the user's personal information and update the knowledge of the user dynamically over time. \item \textbf{Temporal Reasoning (TR):} Awareness of the temporal aspects of user information, including both explicit time mentions and timestamp metadata in the interactions. \item \textbf{Abstention (ABS):} Ability to identify questions seeking unknown information, i.e., information not mentioned by the user in the interaction history, and answer ``I don't know''. \end{itemize}